Create animated GIFs from 360 spins

 For fast loading, Sirv serves GIFs in the most optimal format, which is usually WebP.
 This next-gen image format supports animation and transparency like GIF, but optimized to a much smaller file size.
 If a browser does not support WebP, then a GIF is served.

 If you specifically require GIF format, you can apply the format=gif parameter.
-You can also apply the gif.lossy parameter to compress your GIF and make it smaller:
+You can also apply the gif.lossy parameter to change the lossy compression value (default is 5):

 Photography: Martini Studios